simoncriado/react-chat/README.md

 # Simply Chat

 Project part of an online React course.
-I choose to do this to practice my React and Firebase skills.
+I chose to do this project to practice my React and Firebase skills.
 Key project functionalities:

   - Log in - Sign in functionalities.
   - Possibility to create new text channels.